microsoft/DUCK/README.md

 >
 >`1, 0, t, f, T, F, true, false, TRUE, FALSE, True, False`

-It is *not* possible to configure the database via flags.
+It is *not* possible to configure the database connection via flags.